 Historic Decree in Mali: Community Health Workers at the Heart of Health System Reform

-In 2011, implementation of the Proactive Community Case Management (ProCCM) package began in five regions of Mali: a package offered by Community Health Workers (CHWs) trained and paid by technical and financial partners.
+In 2011, implementation of the Integrated Community Case Management (iCCM) package began in five regions of Mali: a package offered by Community Health Workers (CHWs) trained and paid by technical and financial partners.
 A year later, the communities, subsidized by the State, were to take over, but the road was full of obstacles.

 It was in February 2019, almost ten years later, that our government partners made a brave commitment as they faced significant challenges related to the security crisis, particularly the considerable burden of this crisis on the national budget.
 During the high-level workshop on health system reform in Mali, the President announced a historic transformation of the national health system: free care for pregnant women, children, and the elderly, free contraceptives, modernized clinics, and a CHW for every community in the country that would be rolled out to Mali's 19 million citizens over the next four years.
 This transformation would represent not only an investment in public health outcomes but also in national stability, recognizing good health care as a vector of peace.
 At the time, the government requested Muso's technical support, and we in turn committed to supporting our partners on this unprecedented reform of the Malian health system.